 iii) each entry in the "Operator Controlled PLMN Selector with Access Technology" data field in the SIM/USIM (in priority order).
 It shall be possible to configure a voice capable UE so that it shall not attempt registration on a PLMN if all cells identified as belonging to the PLMN do not support the corresponding voice service;

-iv) other PLMN/access technology combinations with sufficient received signal quality (see 3GPP TS 23.122 [3]) in random order.
+iv) other PLMN/access technology combinations with sufficient received signal quality (see 3GPP TS 23.122 [3]) in random order, excluding any PLMN/access technology combination listed in the “Operator Controlled Lower Selection-priority PLMN Selector with Access Technology” list.
 It shall be possible to configure a voice capable UE so that it shall not attempt registration on a PLMN if all cells identified as belonging to the PLMN do not support the corresponding voice service;

-v) all other PLMN/access technology combinations in order of decreasing signal quality.
-It shall be possible to configure a voice capable UE so that it shall not attempt registration on a PLMN if all cells identified as belonging to the PLMN do not support the corresponding voice service.
+v) all other PLMN/access technology combinations in order of decreasing signal quality, excluding any PLMN/access technology combination listed in the “Operator Controlled Lower Selection-priority PLMN Selector with Access Technology” list.
+It shall be possible to configure a voice capable UE so that it shall not attempt registration on a PLMN if all cells identified as belonging to the PLMN do not support the corresponding voice service;

+vi) each entry (PLMN/access technology combination) in the “Operator Controlled Lower Selection-priority PLMN Selector with Access Technology” list (in priority order);

 In the case of a UE operating in UE operation mode A or B, an allowable PLMN is one which is not in the "Forbidden PLMN" data field in the SIM/USIM.
 This data field may be extended in the ME memory (see clause 3.2.2.4).
 In the case of a UE operating in UE operation mode C, an allowable PLMN is one which is not in the "Forbidden PLMN" data field in the SIM/USIM or in the list of "forbidden PLMNs for GPRS service" in the ME.